 One of the main reasons the preparation needs to be done is that it’s important for initiants to understand and practice Kriya Yoga in its totality as a spiritual path, rather than just as a meditation technique.
 The life energy which is awakened in the practice of Kriya is extremely powerful and the nervous system and consciousness need to be prepared to receive this energy.
 This way, the practice of Kriya will be safer and far more effective.

 The preparation includes the study of Paramhansa Yogananda’s teachings, lessons in the importance of the Guru-disciple relationship and meditation techniques including energization exercises, the Hong—Sau technique of concentration and the Aum technique of meditation.
-Only once these techniques are mastered can the more advanced Kriya Yoga techniques be learnt.
+Only once these techniques are mastered can the more advanced Kriya Yoga techniques be learned.

 While most effectively learnt in-person under the guidance of a master, initial Kriya Yoga preparation can also be done through online classes or through books at home.